man sitting with lemon car

 If your vehicle is a lemon, you may have already spent a significant amount of money fixing your car and paying for other modes of transportation.
 At The Barry Law Firm, we understand that you are already in an undesirable and frustrating situation and the last thing you want to do is spend additional money on a lawyer.
 That is why we will handle your lemon law claim for free.

-In fact, under California lemon law, manufacturers must pay legal fees and any other costs incurred by consumers whose cases prevail in court.
+In fact, under California law, manufacturers must pay legal fees and any other costs incurred by consumers whose cases prevail in court.
 This means we do not take a portion of your actual damages (actual damages may include down payments, monthly payments, sales taxes, finance charges, out of pocket repair costs and registration fees).
 By law, the manufacturer is required to pay both you and us.

 The Barry Law Firm guarantees that you will never owe us a dime, even if we do not recover payment in your lemon law case.